 If you have a complaint or dispute, other than a Notice of Denial of Coverage, expressing dissatisfaction with the manner in which Priority Health or a dentist has provided dental services, you can contact Priority Health at the address listed above in this section or call customer service at 888.389.6648 within 60 days of the event.
-Priority Health will respond in writing to all Grievances within 30 days of receipt, unless issue is resolved by customer service on the call.
+You will receive a response to your grievance within 30 days of receipt.